 Tom Yates, Professional Training and Employability Officer

-Tom’s work focuses on the Professional Training Year, specialising in Psychology, Music and Bioscience placements.
+Tom’s work focuses on the Professional Training Year, specialising in Hospitality & Tourism Management, Music, Digital Media Arts and Bioscience placements.
 This role includes sourcing placements, student assistance and promotion of the Professional Training Year.

 Rose Leek, Professional Training and Employability Officer

 Rose supports students through a Professional Training placement year, working with the departments of Mechanical Engineering Sciences, Civil Engineering, Chemical Engineering and Chemistry.
 Assisting students from initial information on placement opportunities to throughout their year in employment, Rose also supports placement industry days and liaises with a range of businesses looking to recruit University of Surrey placement students.

 Melissa is a member of the Professional Training team and supports students from pre-placement and throughout the placement year.
 This also includes sourcing placements, administration relating to placements, assisting students to secure placements, and arranging Employer led workshops.
 She specialises in supporting students within the Surrey Business School and those on the Video and Production Technology degree.

 Anne is a member of the Professional Training team and is responsible for organising placements for Undergraduate students in Accounting & Finance and Post Graduate students in Surrey Business School, Psychology, Politics and Computing.

 Diana works as part of the Employer Engagement team, and is responsible for managing the central employer events calendar (workshops, skills sessions).
 These events provide students with the opportunity to meet a varied range of employers while brushing up on key skills to help enhance their employability.

 Sarah is responsible for organising the Summer & Autumn Careers Fair, as well as a range of other employer-led careers events.